Chesapeake Heritage & Visitors Center* (exit 41 from Rt.301/50)

 Experience the Natural Environment and our Trails

 Nature and outdoor recreation enthusiasts are pleased to learn that the trailhead to Ferry Point Nature Park begins at the Center.
 This 41-acre nature park sits on the Chester River and offers a two-mile walking trail.
 The trail features a wooden bridge that leads to scenic vistas and provides eco-tourist opportunities to view birds and wildlife unique to the region.
-Capacity restrictions are in force to avoid overcrowding at Ferry Point Park.
+Capacity restrictions may be in force to avoid overcrowding at Ferry Point Park.
 For more info visit: https://qac.org/229/Parks-Recreation.

 The six-mile Cross Island Trail is also within walking distance of the Center.